belzecue/Terrain3D_wiki/Setting-Up-Textures.md

 <img width="800" src="https://doc.babylonjs.com/_next/image?url=%2Fimg%2Fhow_to%2FMaterials%2Fnormal_maps1.jpg&w=1920&q=75"/>

-### Channel Packing With Gimp
+### How To Channel Pack Images With Gimp

 1. Open up your RGB Albedo or Normal file and your greyscale Roughness or Height files.

 2. On the RGB file select `Colors/Components/Decompose`.
 Select `RGB`.
 Keep `Decompose to layers` checked.
 Now on the resulting image you have three greyscale layers for RGB.
+This would be a good time to invert the green channel if you need to convert a Normalmap from DirectX to Opengl.

 3. Copy the greyscale file and paste it as a new layer into this decomposed file.
 Name the new layer `alpha`.